pulp-platform/mempool/config/README.md

 generate the correct software runtime and the correct hardware.

 The `config.mk` file includes other configuration files, which represent specific flavors of MemPool.
-We currently support two flavors:
+We currently support three flavors:
+- `terapool`: 1024 cores, organized into 128 tiles with eight cores each
 - `mempool`: 256 cores, organized into 64 tiles with four cores each (default)
 - `minpool`: 16 cores, organized into 4 tiles with four cores each